 Help with transport

-If you require ambulance transport please contact The Thames Group on 0300 3033176.
+If you require ambulance transport and live in North Lincolnshire please contact Savoy Ventures on 0800 1700 808.
 If you live in the East Riding of Yorkshire or North / South Yorkshire areas eg Goole, Snaith or Doncaster then please contact the Yorkshire Ambulance Service on (0300) 330 2000.
 Ambulance service desk staff will ask you a series of questions to ensure you are eligible for ambulance transport.
 Transport can only be booked four weeks in advance of your impending attendance.
 The ambulance service desks are open from 8am to 6pm (excluding bank holidays).

 Are you entitled to hospital transport?